Keyboard shortcuts

 FlagRequiredDefaultMeaning

 --recovery-audit-file <PATH>nounsetAppend audit records to PATH.
-Created mode 0600.
+Created mode 0600; leaf symlinks and multiply-linked files are rejected.

 --recovery-audit-max-bytes <N>nounboundedRotate after a write that pushes the file past N bytes.